Threetwosevensixseven/nxtp/README.md

-# nxtp
+# nxtp (Network neXt Time Protocol)
-Network neXt Time Protocol is an easy way of getting local time on 8-bit computers equipped with wifi or networking.
+*nxtp* is an easy way of getting local time on 8-bit computers equipped with wifi or networking.
 It is similar to the well-known NTP Network Time Protocol, but simpler to use when millisecond precision is not needed.

 ## *nxtp* Client